 Students arrive at 8 AM to work on the curriculum.
 Being an accredited high school, that entails math, English, science, social studies, health, computers and American government.
 Homework is corrected every day which holds students accountable.
 Knowing exactly where a student is academically, encourages strong school-work habits.
 Around mid-day, students are excused for work.
 Every student with a few exceptions, have a job.
 Working teaches responsibilty to themselves, their parents and the school.
 Some students are even paying for their own education.

 Most students hail from throughout the local area - Jaffrey, Rindge, Peterborough, New Ipswich, Swanzey, Dublin and Fitzwilliam.
 Some travel from Ashburnham, Winchendon or Gardner, Massachusetts.
 VHS has even had students from Maine and South Carolina.
-Due to a partnership with Franklin Pierce College in Rindge, credits can be obtained for Victory High School.
+Victory is a participant in VLACS - The Virtual Learning Academy Charter School - which allows students to take online classes in our computer lab.
 And with a 98+% graduation rate, many of our graduates go on to college.